 An MRI will show a smooth, consistent (homogenous) mass that is affiliated with the plantar fascia.
 An MRI will confirm the diagnosis and allow differentiation of other causes of masses in the foot, such as lipomas, ganglions, neuromas, herniations of the plantar fasica, and tumors (very rare).

-Plantar fibromas are typically treated non-operatively until they become uncomfortable on a regular basis.
-Non-operative treatment includes anti-inflammatory medications, shoe modifications and the use of a soft-accommodating or well molded custom-made shoe insert.
+Plantar fibromas are typically treated non-operatively, until they cause discomfort to the patient on a regular basis.
+Non-operative treatment includes:

+- the use of a soft-accommodating or well molded custom-made shoe insert

 Potential complications of surgery

-Infection: 2-5% although it may be higher if a wound problem develops
+- Infection: Usually occurs in 2-5% of cases, although it may be higher if a wound problem develops

-Nerve injury: 2-5% may have injury or irritation to the nerve on the inside of the sole of the foot (medial branch of the plantar nerve)
+- Nerve injury: 2-5% of patients may have injury or irritation to the nerve on the inside of the sole of the foot (medial branch of the plantar nerve).